Museum of Samarra

-The Museum of Samarra is under construction.
+The Museum of Samarra is a museum associated with the archaeological site of Samarra, an important historical city in Iraq.
+Samarra is located on the east bank of the Tigris River, approximately 125 kilometres north of Baghdad.
+The city was the capital of the Abbasid Caliphate from 836 to 892 CE and contains significant archaeological remains from the Abbasid period.

+The archaeological site of Samarra includes remains of palaces, mosques, residential areas, and other structures dating principally from the 9th century.
+It was designated a UNESCO World Heritage Site in 2007 because of its historical and archaeological significance.
+The Museum of Samarra is currently under construction.
 It consists of three buildings built on a property of 227,700 square meters, costing 17 billion Iraqi dinars.

 Construction

 The construction of the museum started in 2014.
-It consists of three buildings: the first building has a basement and two floors.
-The second building consists of two parts.
-The first part consists of a basement, a ground floor and an upper floor, while the second has floors with no basement.
-The third building is an open area that includes architectural works.
+It consists of three buildings: the third building is an open area that includes architectural works.